Bill Gates | |

 Microsoft launched its first retail version of Microsoft Windows on November 20, 1985, and in August, the company

-IBM to develop a separate operating system called OS/2.
+struck a deal with IBM to develop a separate operating system called OS/2.
 Although the two companies successfully

 developed the first version of the new system, mounting creative differences